 Grass Clipping Silage

 Learn how to calculate to market price for Grass Clipping Silage.
-Silage is normally, at the very least 50% water.
-Because traditional silage is solely used by the producer that put it up, selling silage is not well known.
-We take the guesswork by allowing you to evaluate different feed sources by their dry matter basis.
+Silage is typically at least 50% water.
+Because traditional silage is used by the producers who create it, the process of selling silage is not clear-cut.
+We take the guesswork out of the process by allowing you to evaluate different feed sources by their dry matter basis.

-In then end you will be able to compare the cost of a pound of protein, energy provided by the pound or other important factors to calculate the Cost/Lb of Gain.
-If you want some additional assistance with this calculation, please reach out to one of our Feed Nutritiousness here at YCC at Info@biopacr.com
+In then end you will be able to compare the cost of a pound of protein, energy provided by the pound or other important factors to calculate the cost per pound of gain.
+For assistance with this calculation, please feel free to contact one of our Feed Nutritionists at YCC at Info@biopacr.com

 How to Calculate the Market Value of Grass Clipping Silage